This article helps you:

 Formulas: Default | Number of unique users |

-For formulas without a group-by, the ordering described above will only be used if every metric in the formula uses the same ordering.
-Otherwise, Amplitude will use the default formulas ordering.
+For formulas without a group-by, this ordering is only used if every metric in the formula uses the same ordering.
+Otherwise, Amplitude uses the default formulas ordering.

-For formulas with a group-by, Amplitude will rank the groups by the largest overall values per group summed across all formulas in a single expression.
+For formulas with a group-by, Amplitude ranks the groups by the largest overall values per group summed across all formulas in a single expression.

-If group-by pruning occurs with multiple formula terms combined with operators, formulas may take longer to load because Amplitude will issue additional queries to ensure that all formula terms are querying the same groups.
+If group-by pruning occurs with multiple formula terms combined with operators, formulas may take longer to load.
+This is because Amplitude runs extra queries to ensure all formula terms query the same groups.

 Need help?
 Contact Support